liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 create Screenlets so they can be used in a wide variety of UIs.
 Unless you have a very good reason for doing so, you shouldn't force developers to use your Screenlet with a specific UI like a navigation drawer.
-So instead of implementing a navigation drawer and its behavior as part of the Get Guestbooks Screenlet, you'll respond to list item selections by passing the selected guestbook to the activity or fragment the Screenlet is used from.
+So instead of implementing a navigation drawer and its behavior as part of Get Guestbooks Screenlet, you'll respond to list item selections by passing the selected guestbook to the activity or fragment the Screenlet is used from.
 This lets the app developer respond to a guestbook selection as they wish.
 You'll do this by